 All youth programs must be registered every time the program is offered.
 The initial registration form is available on the nmu.edu/minorsoncampus website.
 The initial registration form is completed by the program administrator.
-When the initial form is uploaded, the program administrator is automatically e-mailed with the information necessary to complete the registration process.
+When the initial form is submitted, the program administrator is automatically e-mailed with the information necessary to complete the registration process.
 Risk Management maintains the public-facing website that shows the status of all university program registration.
-Programs that have completed the initial registration form are given a status of pending.
-When background checks are confirmed and the final attestation document is received by the program administrator the status is changed to complete.
+Programs that have completed the initial registration form are given a status of Pending.
+When background checks are confirmed and the final attestations are checked on the Minors on Campus Portal, by the program administrator, the status is changed to Approved.

 Criminal Background Check Requirements

 Except for exclusions noted below, all individuals who have unsupervised access to minors at a youth program must have satisfactorily completed a criminal background check (including sex offender registry check) within the last twelve months.
-The process is defined by Human Resources and Public Safety.
+The process is defined by Human Resources and NMU Police Department.

-In addition, an external organization sponsoring a youth program on campus or using NMU facilities for a youth program must attest as part of the program registration process that all program staff working or volunteering at the program have been subject to a criminal background check (including sex offender registry check) within the last twelve months.
+In addition, an external organization sponsoring a youth program on campus or using NMU facilities for a youth program must attest, as part of the program registration process, that all program staff working or volunteering at the program have been subject to a criminal background check (including the sex offender registry) within the last twelve months.
 The attestation is included in the Safety of Minors Addendum for the Facility Use Agreement.

 There are exceptions to the criminal background check requirement.
 Specifically, the criminal background check requirements do not apply under the following circumstances: